A-Hazzard/CelebFitLife/lib/types/README.md

    - Relative imports within the `lib` directory: `import { User } from '../types/user'`
    - Absolute imports from root: `import { User } from '@/lib/types/user'`

+3. **Types Only, No Functions**: This directory should contain only type definitions.
+Utility functions should be placed in:
+   - `lib/utils/`: For general utility functions
+   - `lib/helpers/`: For API and business logic-related helpers

-3. **Versioning**: When making changes to these types, ensure backward compatibility or update all references.
+4. **Versioning**: When making changes to these types, ensure backward compatibility or update all references.

 ## Types vs Interfaces